FredrikMalmborg/reactPlayground/README.md

 # reactPlayground
-bossman gone to the disco is very cool man
+bossman whom'st gone to the disco is very cool man